 Please call or e-mail the school on the date of the absence.
 If unable to do so, students should bring a note to school to clear the absence when they first return to school.
-It is the student and parent/guardian responsibility to verify an absence, and they must do so within 48 hours upon returning to school.
-An auto dialer will notify parents/guardian when a student is absent from school a portion of the day.
+It is the student and parent/guardian's responsibility to verify an absence, and they must do so within 48 hours upon returning to school.
+An auto dialer will notify parents/guardian when a student is absent from school for a portion of the day.

-- 1. Parents are responsible for notifying the school between 7:20 a.m. and 3:30 p.m. whenever their student is absent.
+- 1. Parents are responsible for notifying the school whenever their student is absent.
 Parents may call the attendance office and/or send a note with the student upon his/her return to school.
 All notes must contain the following information: - Name of student - Date(s) of absence - Specific reason for absence - Daytime phone number where a parent may be reached - Parent's signature - 2.
-If a parent has called to report a student's absence, the student will not be required to obtain an admit slip, and the corresponding absence code will have been entered into the attendance program.
-Upon returning to school, if a student has a note, he/she must obtain an admit slip at the Attendance Office window before school starts.
-The attendance office window is open at 7:00 a.m. every day for the purposes of issuing admit slips to clear absences.
-A student must bring an absence note to the office early enough so that he/she will be in first period class by the time the tardy bell rings.
-A student who is late to his/her first period class will receive an unexcused tardy.
-A student returning to school after being absent will not be admitted to class without an admit slip or being cleared on the computer.
-Students needing to obtain an admit slip before school and after first period; need to report to the Attendance Office window.
-After leaving school for medical/illness/personal absence, a student must return their check out slip and any other required documentation (doctor's note). - 3.
-Any student whose absence code is marked "A" for a particular class period must be sent to the Attendance Office to receive an admit slip for the designated period(s). - 4.
 To clear an absence, a student must bring a note from a parent or doctor, or the student's parent may call the attendance office.
 Students have only 48 hours upon their return to school in order to clear an absence.
 NOTE: Students are not permitted to use office telephones to clear an absence.
-If the absence is not cleared within 48 hours, the absence becomes a truant. - 5.
-A student returning to school without a call or a note from a parent or a note from a doctor will be considered truant and assigned to Saturday School.
-If a student brings in a note within 48 hours of returning to school, he/she will not be required to serve Saturday School.
-If a student does not bring in a note when first returning to school, but does bring in a note within 48 hours, he/she must take the note to the Attendance Office to obtain a second admit slip.
-A student must show the admit slip to all of his/her teachers in order to clear the absence and obtain make-up work.
+If the absence is not cleared within 48 hours, the absence becomes a truant. - 3.
+A student returning to school without a call or a note from a parent or a note from a doctor will be considered truant.
+If a student does not bring in a note when first returning to school, but does bring in a note within 48 hours, he/she must take the note to the Office.